tedsluis/genai-proxy/README.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:8111 (Press CTRL+C to quit)
 ```
+note: the HTTPS_PROXY is optional, in case you need to use a corperated internet proxy.

 ## Run as a systemd Service